yuchenchang9802/youbike-demand-forecasting/README.md

 - Data preprocessing for time-series analysis
 - Constructed graph-based spatial representations of YouBike stations for GNN modeling
 - Deep learning forecasting framework

+(This project was supported by Taiwan’s National Science and Technology Council (NSTC) undergraduate research program.)